mgi166/dotfiles/README.md

 ========

 # Install
 You execute the installation, create symbolic link files to your home directory.
-If file name you want to install is already exist, ask you if you want to back up this.
+If file name you want to install is already exist, ask you if you want to install and back up it.

 ### All dotfiles install
 ```zsh